Table of Contents

 - Prepare a preliminary report with the errors detected and submit it to the project team for comments and further corrections.

-- Usually succeeding the code refactoring, the team took to resolve the issues identified and publish the final report.
+- Usually succeeding in the code refactoring, the team took to resolve the issues identified and publish the final report.

 Traits of a Good Smart Contract Audit Company?